Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

-# Migrating a .NET MVC application using SAML protocol from ADFS to Microsoft Active Directory
+# Migrating a .NET MVC application using SAML protocol from ADFS to Azure Active Directory

 ## Scenario

-You have a web application using SAML protocol on ADFS and you would like to migrate it to Microsoft Active Directory.
+You have a web application using SAML protocol on an ADFS instance, and you would like to migrate it to your Azure Active Directory tenant.

 ## About the sample

-This sample uses a .NET MVC application configured to use SAML single-sign-on on ADFS, to migrate it to Microsoft Active Directory.
+This sample uses a .NET MVC application configured to use SAML single-sign-on on ADFS, to migrate it to Azure Active Directory.
 The web application used in this sample is the playground project from [chapter 1](https://github.com/Azure-Samples/ms-identity-dotnet-adfs-to-aad/tree/master/1-ADFS-Host/1-1-Setup-SAML-Playground).
 Ideally, you would like to follow the chapter 1 first to have a testing application for this migration.

 After the migration, this sample will use the `App Federation Metadata Url` from the Azure Active Directory application, for the SAML authentication.